RobinKarlsson/RK-Resource-001/README.md

 Send invites for a group, or iterate over the list of supported groups in an endless loop.

-Supported groups: Star Trek: The Dominion, Karemma Ministry of Trade, The Breen Confederacy, The Cardassian Empire, Death Star III, Space Angels, Legio XIII Gemina, Andromeda
+Supported groups: Star Trek: The Dominion, Karemma Ministry of Trade, The Breen Confederacy, The Cardassian Empire, Death Star III, Space Angels, Legio XIII Gemina, Andromeda, Family Guy